 Next year, Iraq as an election issue is going to be off the table, and the Democrats and the media who have been ignoring a good economy for the last seven years are all of a sudden going to start focusing on the bad economy because they are going to realize if they can convince enough people that the future is grim and bleak because of Bush's tax cuts or because of Bush's policies, anything they can do to get Hillary or a Democrat elected.

-So all I'm saying to you is that the news next year about the depressed look at the stack of stuff I led with today.
+So, all I'm saying to you is that the news next year about the depressed, look at the stack of stuff I led with today.

-Thanksgiving in the greatest country on earth, and you would not believe I had a half-inch worth of paper on all the doom and gloom and the misery and the pessimism people feel.
+I had a half-inch worth of paper on all the doom and gloom and the misery and the pessimism people feel.

 And I resent the hell out of it because it's unnecessary.

-Not saying yours isn't.
+I'm not saying yours isn't.

 You're in a business and you're having a downtime right now.

-Uh but I th I'm just trying to warn you, it's gonna get worse in terms of of the people in your in your customers are gonna be told all next year, boy, a country sucks right now, the economy's looking bad, recession, oil prices, and so forth.
+But I'm just trying to warn you, it's going to get worse in terms of the people in your customers are going to be told all next year: boy, a country sucks right now.

 And I feel for you.